Particular/docs.particular.net/samples/multi-tenant/persistence-code.include.md

 ### Receiver project

 The Receiver mimics a back-end system.
-It is configured to use SQL persistence in the multi-tenant mode.
+It is configured to use SQL persistence in multi-tenant mode.